Color Palettes Inspired by the Crescent City

 ☕ 3.
 Café au Lait & Beignets

-Colors: Warm beige, powdered sugar white, espresso brown, blush pink
+Colors: Warm taupe, powdered sugar white, espresso brown, blush pink

 Mood: Cozy.
 Friendly.
 Deliciously sweet.